raspiduino/a6lte-kvm-old/README.md

     Linux is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
-It aims towards POSIX and Single UNIX Specification compliance.
+It aims towards POSIX and SingleUNIX Specification compliance.

     It has all the features you would expect in a modern fully-fledged Unix, including true multitasking, virtual memory, shared libraries, demand